craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/About People/Nations/The Democratic Combine of Peoples/The Democratic Combine of Peoples.md

 ![[combine-100AF.png]]
 *Combine Territory as of 100AF*

-The Democratic Combine of Peoples is a anarch-fiefdom-government that signed the [[Coalition's Founding Document]].
+The Democratic Combine of Peoples is a anarchco-autonomous-area government that signed the [[Coalition's Founding Document]].

 ### Government
 The Rulers of [[The Baronies of the Combine]] conference often, and form their own alliances between themselves.
 The clauses in [[Coalition's Founding Document]] allow anyone that holds a fief (ie enough land to feed a knight) to represent the Combine in [[Communicae]].